alexanderfournierdemos/PuppetTechnicalDemo/README.md

 ## Project Overview

 The solution provided Uses Ansible to deploy Jenkins on Vagrant.
+You must first install ansible and configure your development environment to run this project.
+You can do so with the following